suixinsuo/olympus-protocol/docs/GettingStarted.md

 const Fund = artifacts.require("MyBasicFund");
 ```

-We can change also the name of the test
+We can change the name of the test as well.

 ```javascript
 contract("My Basic Fund test", accounts => {
 ```

-In the previous function we modified the initialize function, if we try to run the test cases now, it will fail with an error.
+In the previous function we modified the initialize function, if we try to run the test case now, it will fail with an error.

 > Error: Invalid number of arguments to Solidity function

-The worst part of a failing test is that the result of a test case affects the other test of the flow, so all tests will probably fail.
-(Don't panic)
+The worst part of a failing test is that the result of a test case affects the other test of the flow, so all tests will probably fail (don't panic).
-Lets add the default value, first add a line to the dummy data
+Let's add the default value first by adding a line to the dummy data

 ```javascript
 const fundData = {